Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

 validators to connect to the beacon node.

 !!! warning
-    Do not pass the validator keys as a command line option to both the beacon chain client and validator client.
+    Don't pass the validator keys as a command line option to both the beacon node and validator client.
 This can cause a [slashable offence].

 By default, [validator clients] can connect to the beacon node at `http://127.0.0.1:5051`.